Tottenham transfer news: Spurs sign Tanguy Ndombele for record €60 million from Lyon | Goal.com

 But with the addition of Ndombele, things are certainly starting to look up despite continuing uncertainty surrounding the future of Denmark international Christian Eriksen, heavily linked with a move away from North London.

-The 27-year-old is thought to want a fresh start elsewhere, with Real Madrid among the clubs linked with a move.
+The 27-year-old is thought to want a fresh start after six years with Spurs, with Real Madrid among the clubs linked with a move.